jooolia/gsoc_Rcy3_vignettes/weekly_reports/weekly_report_2016-07-29.md

 - question about functions used for working with EnrichmentMap:
   - setEnrichmentMapProperties() uses the last made window in Cytoscape as the one to connect to to get the EnrichmentMap graph into R. Is there a situation where using the last made window for this enrichment map will fail?
 What other option could I find?

+## Feedback from mentor:
+- Follow up with Ruth on the files from .
+Ask about the wordcloud and how they are labelling the clusters manually, where are the terms coming from.
+Is there a module picking/clustering and hiding the labels and summary making.
+- Get the pictures to be something closer to readable.
+Play around with the scale to make it legible.

 ## Next week:
 - Tara oceans network: